 Please remember that all entries from the same class may be mailed together in one package to save on postage.
 Whew!
 That’s a relief, but each poem still needs to have a completed Entry Form attached.

 All entry forms must be filled out completely to be eligible for the contest, so yeah, entry forms… kind of a big deal, and yes, that will be on the exam. (just kidding)

 No, we haven’t forgotten the unsung heroes, so here’s a big THANK-YOU!

-If you are a participating teacher, you will automatically be entered to win one of three “Teacher’s Bonus” awards of 500 Dollars!
+If you are a participating teacher, you will automatically be entered to win a “Teacher’s Bonus” award of 500 Dollars!
 Can you say, “Ice Cream Party!?”

 Okay, maybe not.
 We trust your judgment.